Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Setting Description

-PROJECT_REPORT_TYPE If you require students to include a report of how they tackled the tasks, indicate that here (“report” or “poster” are just different names for the same thing, due to an historic anomaly).
-The report takes the form of an additional webpage in the student’s buggy editor webserver.
+PROJECT_REPORT_TYPE If you require students to produce a report of how they tackled the tasks, indicate that here.
+Choose document if you want students to make a document, or in editor if the report takes the form of an additional webpage in the student’s buggy editor webserver.
 If you choose No report, all mentions will be removed: see also the IS_STORING_STUDENT_TASK_TEXTS setting in the Tasks group of settings.

 Default value: none/empty